arozx/chess/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A full stack chess app using PyQt5 for the frontend and a engine writen using pytorch.
-This project is designed to meet the AQA computer Science Alevel Spesification.
+A full stack chess app using PyQt5 for the front end and an engine using Monte-Carlo Algorithms.
+This project is designed to meet the AQA Computer Science A Level specification.

+- `chess_board_1.py`: Contains the `ChessBoard` class which initializes the chessboard and sets up the pieces.
+- `db_connector.py`: Handles database connections.
+- `eval_board.py`: Evaluates the board state.
+- `gui.py`: Manages the graphical user interface.
+- `hsm.py`: Hierarchical state machine implementation.
+- `mcts.py`: Monte Carlo Tree Search implementation.
+- `pgn_to_db.py`: Converts PGN files to database entries.
+- `pieces.py`: Defines the chess pieces (Bishop, King, Knight, Pawn, Queen, Rook).
+- `promotion_window.py`: Manages the promotion window for pawns.
+- `split_file.py`: Utility to split files.
+- `train.py`: Training script for AI.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>